-Class schedules usually are mailed by the first week of July.
+Class schedules usually are mailed by the first or second week of July.

-Class schedule booklets are mailed bulk rate and generally arrive in three to ten days.
+Class schedule booklets are mailed bulk rate and generally arrive in three to ten business days.

 Yes.
-The class schedule usually is available for online viewing by the last week in June.
+The class schedule is usually available for online viewing by the first week in July.

 If you registered for Education Week in the past three years, you are included in our mailings.
 Otherwise, please click here to add your name to the mailing list, or call 801-422-6214.

 We understand, as you do, that many people schedule their entire year's vacation around Education Week.
-They spend their savings and often travel hundreds of miles to attend.
+They spend their savings and often travel hundreds or thousands of miles to attend.
 Because of such sacrifices, we feel a responsibility to provide an appropriate educational environment.
-We enforce the policy of no children in the classrooms because babies and children under 14 may easily become disinterested and disruptive.
-For these reasons, we instruct the room hosts/hostesses not to admit children under 14 or individuals with babies to the classrooms.
-Brigham Young University's Division of Continuing Education offers programs at other times of the year for children under the age of 14; we invite you to consider these excellent programs as an alternative.
+We enforce the policy of no children in the classrooms because babies and other young children may easily become disinterested and disruptive.
+For these reasons, we instruct the room hosts/hostesses to not admit young children or individuals with babies to the classrooms.

 Classes and Classrooms